Derived induction and restriction theory: Introduction

+Note that the homotopy colimit $\hocolim_{\sOGF} G/H_+$ is the suspension spectrum of the classifying space $E \sF$ of the family of subgroups $\sF$ (cf. \cref{sec:esf}); this is a $G$-space whose non-equivariant homotopy type is contractible but whose equivariant homotopy type is more subtle.
+Thus, the induction map $\Ind_{\sF}^G$ in \eqref{eq:derived-ind-res} is a type of \emph{assembly map} for $M$ and the restriction map $\Res_{\sF}^G$ a type of co-assembly map.

-We can now ask when $\Ind_{\sF}^G$ and $\Res_{\sF}^G$ are equivalences.
-Below we will study a stronger condition on $M$, namely that it should be \emph{$\sF$-nilpotent.} This will insure that not only are these maps equivalences, but also that the corresponding homotopy colimit and limit spectral sequences collapse in a particularly strong way.
+We can now ask when $\Ind_{\sF}^G$ and $\Res_{\sF}^G$ are equivalences of $G$-spectra.
+Below we will study a stronger condition on $M$, namely that it should be \emph{$\sF$-nilpotent.} This will insure that not only are these maps equivalences, but also that the corresponding homotopy colimit and limit spectral sequences collapse in a strong way: with a horizontal vanishing line at some finite stage.
 On homotopy groups, this will imply an analogue of Artin's theorem (see \Cref{thm:gen-artin}).

 Now if $M=R$ is a homotopy commutative $G$-ring spectrum, then the restriction maps are maps of ring spectra such that the lift $\Res_{\sF}^G$ is a ring homomorphism, and we get a corresponding map of graded commutative rings after applying $\pi_*^G$.
 For example, if $R=\underline{H\bF_p}$ is the $G$-spectrum representing mod-$p$ Borel-equivariant cohomology, then we obtain a ring homomorphism A celebrated result of Quillen \cite[Thm.~7.1]{Qui71b} states that this map is a uniform $\cF_p$-isomorphism when $\sF=\sEp$ is the family of elementary abelian $p$-subgroups of $G$, i.e., subgroups of the form $C_p^{\times n}$ for some non-negative integer $n$.
 Recall that a ring map $f\colon A\rightarrow B$ is a uniform $\cF_{p}$-isomorphism if there are integers $m>0$ and $n\geq 0$ such that if $x\in \ker f$ and $y\in B$ then $x^m=0$ and $y^{p^n}\in \Im f$.
 We will see that $\underline{H\bF_p}$ is $\sEp$-nilpotent and that our collapse results for the homotopy limit spectral sequence imply Quillen's theorem as well as analogs for every homotopy commutative $\sF$-nilpotent $G$-ring spectrum (see \Cref{thm:gen-fiso}).